chang2000/openGraphMatching/README.md

   - [`networkx`](https://networkx.org/)
   - [`pytorch-geometric`](https://github.com/rusty1s/pytorch_geometric)
   - [`deepsnap`](https://github.com/snap-stanford/deepsnap)

+  > If you are using conda-like package manager, we provide the conda environment file `env.yml` for this package.
+You may refer to this [link](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) to install a conda environment by a environment file.
+In short, use this command `conda env create -f env.yml`.
+Then a conda envrionment named `ogm` is created.

 - `pip install openGraphMatching` to install this package.
-- Go to `examples` and enjoy~

-For Conda users, the conda environment file `env.yml` is also provided.
-This [link](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) provides the method to install conda environment by a environment file.
-In short, use this commend `conda env create -f env.yml`.
-A conda environment named `ogm` will be created.
+- Enter the `examples` folder, then run `python exact_subgraph_match_validate.py`to run the validation demo of this package.

-## Internals
+# Internals

 Each matcher follows the `filtering->ordering->enumerating` design pattern.
 In the directory `matcher` there are three files: `filters.py`, `orders.py`,`enumeraters.py`, where each file contains the general algorithms.